shadowed1/Chard/README.md

 - After installer finishes, open a new ChromeOS shell via crosh shell to continue.
 - Type in `cr` or `chard_root` to enter Chard Chroot with Sommelier support.
+- When running sudo, use `sudo -E` instead.
+- When running GParted, make sure to unmount the device in ChromeOS first; otherwise you will to to re-run GParted command.
+- `startxfce4` launches a taskbar + app drawer.
+Right click -> panel -> panel preferences -> uncheck lock and click dots on the sides to drag around.
+- Create a launcher in items which then allows for custom app shortcuts.

 <br>